MarkB19988/Security/README.md

 Anyone wanting to access personal or sensitive data will need to either (a).
 Provide 2 forms of photo identification to a member of staff to confirm their identitiy. or (b). if wanting access via telephone, have the member of staff on the phone confirm 2 different entries of data such as date of birth and a security question(s) set up by the user.

-##### Procedures CHANGE!
+##### Procedures

-- All physical data will be kept in a secure place to prevent any unauthorised viewing.
-This applies to all sorts of data that can be presented physically and stored electronically.
+- All physical data will be kept secure and seperate from the main site.
+Access will be restricted to authorized personel only.

-- Written or printed paper/files will be kept within a locked filing cabinet or drawer.
+- Any paperwork will be stored inside a locked container at all times.

-- Employees will be responsible for any data printouts so that there is no unauthorised viewing as well as destroying any printouts that are no longer required.
+- Employees will be instructed to destroy any paperwork or files that are no longer relevent or needed.

-- With any data stored electronically, there must be strong protection, both physically and electronically to prevent any threats.

-- Data must have accessed assigned to specific employees and a strong password that is frequently changed.
-This applies to all digitally stored data.

-- In physical terms, data stored on removable peripherals will need to be locked away in a secure position when unused.

-- Data will not be stored directly to any laptops or other mobile devices.
-It will only be stored on a designated server located in a secure space.
+- Data backups will be performed on a regular basis

-- Data backups will be carried out regularily.
+- Any computers storing sensitive data must have said data encrypted and regularly updated anti-virus software installed.

+- All employees must change their passwords every 2 months.

+- Any portable drives containing sensitive data must also be locked away with the paperwork.

 #### 7. Reboot Games Security Policy